Skip to Content

 Frequently Asked Questions

-In simple terms, server-side tagging acts as a secure, private intermediary between your website and third-party advertising networks.
-Instead of letting Google, Meta, or TikTok install code snippets in your visitor's browser, your website sends a single first-party request to your own secure cloud server.
-Your server then translates this request and sends it server-to-server to the marketing networks.
+In simple terms, server-side tagging acts as a secure intermediary between your website and third-party advertising networks.
+Instead of letting Google, Meta, or TikTok run code scripts directly in your visitor's browser, your website sends a single first-party request to your own secure cloud server.
+Your server then processes this request and sends it server-to-server to the marketing networks.
+This keeps your website faster and gives you complete control over your customer data.

 ๐Ÿš€